-- Bullying and intimidation: Includes any intentional electronic, written, verbal, or physical act or a series of acts of physical, social, or emotional domination that cause physical or emotional harm to another student or group of students.
-Bullying conduct may not only cause a negative effect on individuals targeted but also others who observe the conduct.
+Bullying and intimidation: Includes any intentional electronic, written, verbal, or physical act or a series of acts of physical, social, or emotional domination that cause physical or emotional harm to another student or group of students.
+Bullying conduct may not only cause a negative effect on targeted individuals but also others who observe the conduct.
 Bullying is prohibited and participating in such acts will result in disciplinary action.
-Bullying conduct is severe, persistent, or pervasive and has the effect of doing any of the following: - substantially interfering with a community member's education, employment, or full enjoyment of the Tougaloo; - creating a threatening or intimidating environment; or - substantially disrupting the orderly operation of Tougaloo. - Intimidation is any verbal, written, or electronic threats of violence or other threatening behavior directed toward another person or group that reasonably leads the person(s) in the group to fear for her/his physical well-being.
+Bullying conduct is severe, persistent, or pervasive and has the effect of doing any of the following:

+- substantially interfering with a community member's education, employment, or full enjoyment of the Tougaloo; - · creating a threatening or intimidating environment; or - substantially disrupting the orderly operation of Tougaloo.

+Intimidation is any verbal, written, or electronic threats of violence or other threatening behavior directed towardanother person or group that reasonably leads the person(s)in the group to fear for her/his physicalwell-being.
 Intimidation is prohibited and will result in disciplinary action.

-Anyone who attempts to use bullying or intimidation to retaliate against someone who reports an incident, brings a complaint, or participates in an investigation in an attempt to influence the student conduct process will be in violation of retaliation as described within this handbook and will be subject to disciplinary action.
+Anyone who attempts to use bullying or intimidation to retaliate against someone who reports an incident, brings a complaint, or participates in an investigation to influence the student conduct process will be in violation of retaliation as described within this handbook and will be subject to disciplinary action.

-When acts of bullying and intimidation occur in the context of intimate-partner violence or when the behavior is perpetrated on the basis of sex or gender, the conduct will be resolved under Tougaloo's Title IX Policy and Equitable Resolution Procedures for Sexual Discrimination, Sexual Misconduct, and Retaliation.
+When acts of bullying and intimidation occur in the context of intimate-partner violence or whenthe behavior is perpetrated based onsex or gender, the conductwill be resolved under Tougaloo's Title IX Policy and Equitable Resolution Procedures for Sexual Discrimination, Sexual Misconduct, and Retaliation.

-• Physical Assault: Is a purposeful action meant to hurt another person.
+- Physical Assault: is a purposeful action meant to hurt another person.
 Examples include, but are not limited to, kicking, punching, hitting with or throwing an object, or biting.
-When these acts occur in the context of intimate-partner violence or when the behavior is perpetrated on the basis of sex or gender, the conduct will be resolved under the Title IX Policy and Equitable Resolution Procedures for Discrimination, Sexual Misconduct, and Retaliation.

-• Discrimination: Under this policy is defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of sex, gender identity or expression, or sexual orientation.
+When these acts occur in the context of intimate-partner violence or when the behavior is perpetrated based on sex or gender, the conduct will be resolved under the Title IX Policy and Equitable Resolution Procedures for Discrimination, Sexual Misconduct, and Retaliation. - Discrimination: Under this policy is defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities based on sex, gender identity or expression, or sexual orientation.